doctorray117/minecraft-ondemand/README.md

 One day, this could be a Cloud Deployment Kit script.
 Until then, these steps are required.

 ## Region Selection
 While it doesn't matter which region you decide to run your server in, **Route 53 will only ship its logs to us-east-1**, which in turns means that the lambda function also has to be in us-east-1.
 This lambda function can fire off the server in another region without issue, as long as the destination region is specified within the lambda function code.
-For the purposes of this documentation, I'm using us-west-2 to run my server.
+For the purposes of this documentation, I'm using `us-west-2` to run my server.

+Check the region in each ARN if you're copy/pasting.
+Remember that some stuff has to be in `us-east-1` no matter what.

 ## VPC
 A VPC with Subnets must exist in order for Fargate tasks to launch and for EFS shares to be mounted.
 A subnet should exist in each availability zone so that Fargate (and Fargate Spot, if used) can properly launch the tasks in an AZ with plenty of capacity.
 A security group for our task is required but is easiest configured when setting up the Task Definition below.